memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

                                   /usr/local/Cellar/arm-none-eabi-gcc/8-2018-q4-major/gcc/bin/../lib/gcc/arm-none-eabi/8.2.1/../../../../arm-none-eabi/lib/thumb/v7e-m+fp/hard/libc_nano.a(lib_a-strtol.o) (_ctype_)
 ```

-We now have a better sense of the files actually included into our program, and the reason why they are part of the game.
+We now have a better sense of the files actually included into our program, and the reason why they are there.
 What's more inside that file?

 ### Memory map